-1 action and other development objectives in an integrated and coherent way (Rogelj et al. 2018b; Von 2 Stechow et al. 2016; Fuso Nerini et al. 2019; Roy et al. 2018; McCollum et al. 2018), particularly in 3 developing countries (Adenle et al. 2017; Rosenbloom 2017).
-Institutional capacities to be strengthened 4 include vertical collaboration and interaction within Nation-States and horizontal collaboration (e.g., 5 transnational city networks) for the development and implementation of plans, regulations and policies.
-6 More specifically capacities include: capacity for knowledge harnessing and integration (from multiple 7 perspectives); for integrated policy design and implementation (Scott 2017); for long-term planning 8 (Lecocq et al. 2021) for monitoring and review process; for coordinating multi-actor processes to create 9 synergies and avoid trade-offs.
-As a result, institutions that enable and improve human capacities and 10 capabilities are a major driver of transformation.
-To this extent, promoting education, health care and 11 social safety, also are instrumental to undertake climate change mitigation and cope with environmental 12 problems (Winkler et al. 2007; Sachs et al. 2019).
-Given that strengthening institutions may be a long 13 term endeavour, it needs attention in the near-term.
+Meeting these challenges also requires enhanced institutional capacity and enhanced institutional mechanisms to strengthen the coordination between multiple actors, improve complementarities and synergies between multiple objectives (Rasul 2016; Ringel 2017; Liu et al. 2018) and pursue climate action and other development objectives in an integrated and coherent way (Von Stechow et al. 2016; McCollum et al. 2018; Rogelj et al. 2018b; Roy et al. 2018; Fuso Nerini et al. 2019), particularly in developing countries (Adenle et al. 2017; Rosenbloom 2017).
+Institutional capacities to be strengthened include vertical collaboration and interaction within nation states and horizontal collaboration (e.g., transnational city networks) for the development and implementation of plans, regulations and policies.
+More specifically capacities include: capacity for knowledge harnessing and integration (from multiple perspectives); for integrated policy design and implementation (Scott 2017); for longterm planning (Lecocq et al. 2021) for monitoring and review process; for coordinating multi-actor processes to create synergies and avoid trade-offs.
+As a result, institutions that enable and improve human capacities and capabilities are a major driver of transformation.
+To this extent, promoting education, health care and social safety, also are instrumental to undertake climate change mitigation and cope with environmental problems (Winkler et al. 2007; Sachs et al. 2019).
+Given that strengthening institutions may be a long-term endeavour, it needs attention in the near term.

-4.4.1.4 Channelling financial resources
+4.4.1.4 Channelling Financial Resources

-Accelerated mitigation and shifting development pathways necessitate both re-directing existing financial flows from high- to low-emissions technologies and systems and providing additional resources (robust evidence, high agreement).
-An example is changes in investments from fossil fuels to renewable energy, with pressures to disinvest in the former while increasing levels of 'green finance' (6.7.4, 15.5).
-While some lower-carbon technologies have become competitive (1.4.3, 2.5), support remains needed for the low-emissions options have higher costs per unit of service provided than high-emission ones.
+Accelerated mitigation and shifting development pathways necessitate both redirecting existing financial flows from high- to low-emissions technologies and systems and providing additional resources (robust evidence, high agreement).
+An example is changes in investments from fossil fuels to renewable energy, with pressures to disinvest in the former while increasing levels of 'green finance' (Sections 6.7.4 and 15.5).
+While some lower-carbon technologies have become competitive (Sections 1.4.3 and 2.5), support remains needed for the low-emissions options have higher costs per unit of service provided than high-emission ones.
 Lack of financial resources is identified as a major barrier to the implementation of accelerated mitigation and of shifts in development pathways.
 Overcoming this obstacle has two major components.
 One relates to private capital.
 The other to public finance.

 There is substantial amount of research on the redirection of private financial flows towards low-carbon investment and the role of financial regulators and central banks, as detailed in Chapter 15.
 Financial systems are an indispensable element of a systemic transition (Fankhauser et al. 2016; Naidoo 2020).
-Policy frameworks can re-direct financial resources towards low-emission assets and services (UNEP 2015), mainstreaming climate finance within financial and banking system regulation, and reducing transaction costs for bankable mitigation technology projects (Mundaca et al. 2013; Brunner and Enting 2014; Yeo 2019).
+Policy frameworks can redirect financial resources towards low-emission assets and services (UNEP 2015), mainstreaming climate finance within financial and banking system regulation, and reducing transaction costs for bankable mitigation technology projects (Mundaca et al. 2013; Brunner and Enting 2014; Yeo 2019).
 Shifts in the financial system to finance climate mitigation and other SDGs can be achieved by aligning incentives and investments with multiple objectives (UNEP Inquiry 2016).